Code-Institute-Submissions/CasinoGame/README.md

 tried several fonts amending the styles of the size and colour which wasn't suited.
 The website provided me a font that I thought would suit well on the website.
 It had the style that I was looking for and gave the font a better design overall on the webpage.
+The number font was used but in the bugs section this will describe the error found as a result the font used for the number was san-sarif instead.
+This was due to a counting error when the game was in motion.
+As a result the font work alot better had a better presenation due to this amend.
 Examples have been provided below.

 ![Font Image1](https://github.com/tomod24/CasinoGame/blob/master/assets/images/readme/image2.png)